 This refers to how the headphones fit on your head and ears.
 Sony pulls ahead, but just barely.

 For a proper fit, slide the Bose cups up or down on the rod until they’re perfect.
 They’ll stay there without moving.
-The arch is firm but should still fit wide melon heads.
-Bose is heavier than Sony with stiffer cups that are somewhat less comfortable, but they stay cooler.
+The arch is firm but should still fit wide heads.
+Bose has stiffer cups that are less comfortable, but they stay cooler.
 I had friends and family members try them on and they loved Bose.
 They only found comfort issues after trying the Sony headphones for comparison.

 Sony’s headphones feel more comfortable, but it’s hard to say why.
 Despite being the same weight, Sony feels lighter and the cups are softer.
 However, they do retain heat and your ears will get more sweaty.